 Looking back to my childhood spent with my lovely family, I find myself playing cheerfully, going through the surroundings to discover more about the nature.
 I used to paint like so many other children.
 I enjoyed painting which at the time I mostly used pencils to draw and color with.
 My parents are retired high school teachers and perhaps for that reason they were more vigilant when it came to the education of their own children.
-I have three brothers and the fact that I was the only girl in the family allowed me to dedicate most of my time to drawing and painting rather than playing with my siblings.
+I been in love with nature and the nature was the main source of inspiring me.

 As soon as I started school and learned to read and write, I started to practice and write what I learned in calligraphic script.
 It was the starting point in my real art history; I discovered something new: It was an application of recently learned Persian lettera and words in creative painting.
 I also started to compete in schools and by the time I was ready to start college, I had earned many first prizes on the national level.